Basel Zaraa: Good Chance Commissioned Artist on ‘Dear Laila’

 Update!

 Since its premiere at the Museum of the Home in April 2022, ‘Dear Laila’ has captivated audiences around the world.
 From Marseille to Austria and Switzerland (and even receiving the ZKB Audience Award from Theatre Spektakel festival in Zurich!), Refugee Week in Leeds to Santarcangelo Festival in Italy, PuSh Festival in Canada and Teatro A Mil festival in Chile.
-The ‘Dear Laila’ tour continues throughout 2024 in Germany, Belgium and the Netherlands.
+The ‘Dear Laila’ tour has continued throughout 2024 in Germany, Belgium and the Netherlands, and can still be seen at: Latitudes Contemporaines in Lille, France from 7 - 9 June; Theater Freiburg in Freiburg, Gemany from 13 - 16 June; Figura Festival in Baden, Germany from 20 - 22 June; and Respiro Festival in Sardinia, Italy from 24 - 29 June.

 Can you tell us a bit about Dear Laila, the installation you’ve created for the Museum of the Home, and why you wanted to make it?